qianlima-lab/awesome-lifelong-llm-agent/README.md

 ## 📢 News

+- **2025.06**: We are excited to release the first benchmark [LifelongAgentBench](https://caixd-220529.github.io/LifelongAgentBench/) for lifelong learning of LLM Agents.
+The paper, source code, datasets are all available!

 - **2025.01**: The interpretation of this survey is available on [PaperWeekly](https://mp.weixin.qq.com/s/svub9VZGXkbFWH2A7p91SQ) and [知乎](https://zhuanlan.zhihu.com/p/20703148682)!

 - **2025.01**: We released a survey paper "[Lifelong Learning of Large Language Model based Agents: A Roadmap](https://arxiv.org/pdf/2501.07278)".
 Feel free to cite or open pull requests.